kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

         *Caution:* If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DCOS.

+    **log_directory**

+    :   This parameter specifies the path to the installer host logs from the SSH processes.
+By default this is set to `/genconf/logs`.
+This should not be changed because `/genconf` is local to the container that is running the installer, and is a mounted volume.

     **ssh_port**
     :   This parameter specifies the port to SSH to, for example `22`.

     **ssh_user**
-    :   This parameter specifies the SSH username, for example `centos`.
+    :   This parameter specifies the SSH username, for example `vagrant`.

-    **superuser_password**
-    :   This parameter specifies the Admin password.
-This password is required for using DCOS.

-    **superuser_username**
-    :   This parameter specifies the Admin username.
-This username is required for using DCOS.

-    **agent_list**
+    **target_hosts**
-    :   This parameter specifies a complete list of IPv4 addresses to your agent host names.
+    :   This parameter specifies a complete list of IPv4 addresses to your target DCOS hosts, including agent host names.
 This must be a YAML-formatted nested series (-).

-    For more configuration examples and all available options, see the [configuration file options][5].
+    For more configuration examples and all available options, see the [configuration file options][3].

 2. Save as `genconf/config.yaml`.

 3. Move your private RSA key to `genconf/ssh_key`.
-For more information, see the [ssh_key_path][7] parameter.
+For more information, see the [ssh_key_path][4] parameter.

         $ cp <path-to-key> genconf/ssh_key && chmod 0600 genconf/ssh_key